 spring-jdbc-mysql-clientproject.

-Step 1: Import the spring-jdbc-mysql-client project to Eclipse
+Step 1: Import the spring-jdbc-mysql-client project into Eclipse

 Start Eclipse and choose File > Open Projects from File System.

-In the dialog box that appears, click Directory, navigate to the directory where the project is located, and click Finish to import the project.
+In the dialog box that appears, click Directory to select the project directory and click Finish.

 Note

-When you use Eclipse to import a Maven project, Eclipse automatically detects the
+When you import a Maven project into Eclipse, it automatically detects the

 View the project.

-Step 2: Obtain the URL of OceanBase Cloud
+Step 2: Obtain the URL of the OceanBase Cloud database

-$host: the access address of OceanBase Cloud.$port: the access port of OceanBase Cloud.$database_name: the name of the database to be accessed.Notice
+$host: the URL of the OceanBase Cloud database, for example,t********.********.oceanbase.cloud.$port: the port of the OceanBase Cloud database.
+The default value is 3306.$database_name: the name of the database to be accessed.Notice

-For more information about the connection attributes of MySQL Connector/J, see Configuration Properties.
+For more information about the MySQL Connector/J connection properties, see Configuration Properties.

 Step 3: Modify the database connection information in the spring-jdbc-mysql-client project

-Modify the database connection information in the Main.java file in the spring-jdbc-mysql-client/src/main/java/com/example/ directory based on the information obtained in Step 2.
+Modify the database connection information in the spring-jdbc-mysql-client/src/main/java/com/example/Main.java file based on the information obtained in Step 2: Obtain the URL of the OceanBase Cloud database.

 ...